Jain Daugh

 When I have looked for examples of how Panarchy could work in the human world, I have found plenty of evidence that the spirit of Panarchy already exists and is in fact pretty much the basis for human interactions now and in the past too.

 The market place is a prime example.
 Availability of items – be they food stuffs, personal comfort, tools or other useful things – are offered by multiple providers – aka stores or catalogs.
+Religion is an intangible that is also not a single 'type' in practice and offered by many and various dogmas to be directed by.
+Insurance is a concept that has become more commonplace in the modern human world.
+There isn't A single company that offers this product and policy for each company varies.

 As far as I have been able to understand, none of these concepts are actively done in the manner that monopolistic governance is practiced.
 I can't imagine an insurance company requiring that all of its policy holders have a vote to decide what the insurance company will cover and how.
 Nor is it necessary for an insurance company to claim a geographical area as its 'rightful territory' for it to exclusively function within.
 Rather, it’s a reality that insurance companies, all within a same area, interact with each other on behalf of each of their policy holders.